VerenVillegas/CS2-Lineup-Files/README.md

   <div align="center">
     <img src="./imgs/tenor (5).gif" alt="Player playing practice server and throwing instant spawn smokes for window on Mirage.">
   </div>

+## Server commands
+Below are the list of commands you can run when running one of these CFG files:
+1. Cycle through spawns: Press '/'
+2. Reposition to rethrow current lineup: Press '.'
+3. To get hints about how to throw the current lineup: Press ']'
+4. To view the list of commands in game: Press '\'
+5. To load a specific spawn: Type into the developer console the number of the spawn.
+E.G. To load spawn 1, type in "1" into the console (No quotation marks needed).

 Feel free to contribute if there are any other maps or lineups you want to add.